 The Global Initiative for Asthma Global Strategy for Asthma Management and Prevention (2023) proposes a step-wise approach to asthma treatment.
-Nucala is listed as an option for add-on therapy in patients ≥ 6 years of age with severe eosinophilic asthma.
-Severe asthma is defined as asthma that is uncontrolled despite adherence to optimized high-dose ICS/long-acting beta2-agonist (LABA) therapy or that worsens when high-dose treatment is decreased.
+Nucala is listed as an option for add-on therapy in patients $\geq 6$ years of age with severe eosinophilic asthma (i.e., patients who continue to experience exacerbations or have poor symptom control despite treatment with a high-dose ICS/long-acting beta2-agonist [LABA] and who have eosinophilic biomarkers or require therapy with maintenance oral corticosteroids).
 Higher blood eosinophil levels, higher number of severe exacerbations in the previous year, adult-onset asthma, nasal polyposis, maintenance oral corticosteroid requirements, and low lung function may predict a good asthma response to Nucala.

-According to the European Respiratory Society/American Thoracic Society guidelines (2014; updated in 2020), severe asthma is defined as asthma which requires treatment with a high-dose ICS in addition to a second controller medication (and/or systemic corticosteroids) to prevent it from becoming uncontrolled, or asthma which remains uncontrolled despite this therapy.^{9,10} Uncontrolled asthma is defined as asthma that worsens upon tapering of high-dose ICS or systemic corticosteroids or asthma that meets one of the following four criteria:
+According to the European Respiratory Society/American Thoracic Society guidelines (2014; updated in 2020), severe asthma is defined as asthma which requires treatment with a high-dose ICS in addition to a second controller medication (and/or systemic corticosteroids) to prevent it from becoming uncontrolled, or asthma which remains uncontrolled despite this therapy.
+Uncontrolled asthma is defined as asthma that worsens upon tapering of high-dose ICS or systemic corticosteroids or asthma that meets one of the following four criteria:

-- 1) Poor symptom control: Asthma Control Questionnaire consistently ≥ 1.5 or Asthma Control Test < 20: - 2) Frequent severe exacerbations: two or more bursts of systemic corticosteroids in the previous year; - 3) Serious exacerbations: at least one hospitalization, intensive care unit stay, or mechanical ventilation in the previous year; - 4) Airflow limitation: forced expiratory volume in 1 second (FEV1) < 80% predicted after appropriate bronchodilator withholding.
+- 1) Poor symptom control: Asthma Control Questionnaire consistently ≥ 1.5 or Asthma Control Test < 20; - 2) Frequent severe exacerbations: two or more bursts of systemic corticosteroids in the previous year; - 3) Serious exacerbations: at least one hospitalization, intensive care unit stay, or mechanical ventilation in the previous year; - 4) Airflow limitation: forced expiratory volume in 1 second (FEV1) < 80% predicted after appropriate bronchodilator withholding.